MiFID II COMPLIANCE

 - If there is a material change to an algo, the details must be recorded and the algo must be re-versioned and re-registered with a new identifier.

 - Firm administrators must be able to control access to algos that have been properly tested.

 - Firms must have pre-trade risk controls, including price collars, position limits and message limits, among others, in place for each instance of every algo.

 - Firms must continuously monitor credit and market risk exposure and be able to fully stop running algos.

 MiFID II regulations have introduced rules and transaction reporting requirements for investment firms and trading venues across Europe.
-While Trading Technologies is not subject to MiFID II regulations, we are making changes to our trading platforms to facilitate our customers’ efforts to comply with the regulations themselves.
-The changes are being made throughout both the X_TRADER® and TT® platforms and specifically impact order execution on the following exchanges:
+While Trading Technologies is not subject to MiFID II regulations, we have made changes to our trading platforms to facilitate our customers’ efforts to comply with the regulations themselves.
+The changes have been made throughout both the X_TRADER® and TT® platforms and specifically impact order execution on the following exchanges:

-We are adding the necessary fields across all relevant components of both the X_TRADER and TT platforms and making changes to support the tagging of several message types to comply with MiFID II including the addition of the following fields:
+We have added the necessary fields across all relevant components of both the X_TRADER and TT platforms and made changes to support the tagging of several message types to comply with MiFID II including the addition of the following fields:

 - Direct Electronic Access (DEA)

 - Trading Capacity

 - Commodity Derivatives Indicator